MediSeeUU/MediSeeUU/scraping/file_scraper/docs/sphinx-source/README.md

 # General
-The main functionality of the PDF scraper is to parse relevant attributes from the pdf files obtained by the web scraper.
+The main functionality of the file scraper is to parse relevant attributes from the PDF files and Excel files obtained by the web scraper.

 PDF Types:
 - Authorisation Decision                (dec)